633 W 5th Street #2890

 A wrongful death lawsuit allows a victim’s family member to claim both economic and non-economic damages after the family member’s death.

 These damages involve the financial losses incurred when a family member dies.
-They include:

 Non-economic damages refer to the pain and suffering of the family after the death of their loved one.

 The loss of love and support the family would have provided

 Companionship the deceased person’s spouse must now do without